bluesky-social/atproto-website/content/guides/overview.md

 # Protocol Overview

-The **Authenticated Transfer Protocol**, aka **ATP**, is a federated protocol for large-scale distributed social applications.
+The **Authenticated Transfer Protocol**, aka **atproto**, is a federated protocol for large-scale distributed social applications.
 This document will introduce you to the ideas behind the AT Protocol.

 ## Identity